 Ten courses are required for the degree.
 Those choosing the thesis option are required to present a thesis and register for eight courses.
-All students must take the following six courses:
+All students must take the following seven courses:

 ARBS 451 Islamic Institutions, 3 cr.
 ARBS 543 Seminar on the Twentieth-Century Middle East, 3 cr.
 ECON 511 Economic Development in Middle East Countries, 3 cr.
 POLS 535 Middle East Politics, 3 cr.
 ANTH/SOC 503 Middle Eastern Societies and Cultures, 3 cr.
+MEST 569 A Critical Introduction to Middle East Studies, 3 cr.
 MEST 570 Interdisciplinary Seminar, 3 cr. (to be taken in the candidate's final semester)

-Four additional courses (with a maximum of two courses at the 400-level), from Arabic Studies, Economics, History, Management, Political Science, and Anthropology/Sociology.
+Three additional courses (with a maximum of two courses at the 400-level), from Arabic Studies, Economics, History, Management, Political Science, and Anthropology/Sociology.
 Selected or special topic courses in any department which have the Middle East as the central concern of the course will be accepted.
-Two courses are required of students with the thesis option.
-One course may be at the 400-level.
+One course is required of students with the thesis option.
+This course may be at the 400-level.